 - Honors or awards your organization has been granted

 - Advertisements of your services as long as they DO NOT CONTAIN THE PROTECTED HEALTH INFORMATION of any of your patients (including names, photos, or any other personally identifiable information)

 - Discounts or special offers on services you provide

 Over the past few years, the Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has issued extensive guidance on HIPAA compliance and social media.
 Numerous policies and standards have been broadly distributed that outline exactly how healthcare professionals can ensure that their practice is HIPAA compliant.

 One of the most effective ways to protect your practice against HIPAA violations is to have policies and procedures in place to address each of the HIPAA regulatory standards.
 These policies and procedures should be unique to the needs of your practice–which is why HIPAA policy binders often aren’t enough.

-Policies and procedures should be documented and updated year after year in order to account for changes to the scope, size, or operations of your business.
-It’s essential that staff members are trained on these policies and procedures as well in order to protect your practice from liability in the event of a breach.
+Policies and procedures should be documented and updated year after year to account for changes to the scope, size, or operations of your business.
+It’s essential that staff members are trained on these policies and procedures as well HIPAA standards in order to protect your practice from liability in the event of a breach.